jhwohlgemuth/navy-biography/README.md

 He served as a division officer at sea aboard USS Louisiana (SSBN 743B), where he completed submarine warfare and nuclear engineer officer qualifications.

 Ashore, LCDR Wohlgemuth served as a plans integration officer USSTRATCOM Joint Functional Component Command, Global Strike.
-Lieutenant Commander Wohlgemuth has earned Bachelor's degrees in Physics and Mathematics,and a Master's degree in Mathematics.
+Lieutenant Commander Wohlgemuth has earned Bachelor's degrees in Physics and Mathematics, and a Master's degree in Mathematics.

 His military awards include the Joint Service Commendation Medal, Joint Service Achievement Medal, and the Navy and Marine Corps Achievement Medal.